 Swap space use can have significant impacts on performance.
 If significant non-transient swap usage is detected, you can increase the available hardware RAM.

 You can also consider tuning the Server to consume less memory.
-For more information on tuning, see [Salt > Large-scale-tuning >].
+For more information on tuning, see Specialized-guides > Salt.